scalabli/quo/docs/progress.rst

 .. code:: python

-    import quo
     import time
+    from quo.progress import ProgressBar

-    with quo.progress.ProgressBar() as pb:
+    with ProgressBar() as pb:
         for i in pb(range(800)):
             time.sleep(.01)